BlackLine (NASDAQ:BL) Releases FY 2022 Earnings Guidance

 BlackLine (NASDAQ:BL – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.08-$0.11 for the period, compared to the consensus estimate of $0.09.
 The company issued revenue guidance of $524.00 million-$528.00 million, compared to the consensus revenue estimate of $522.58 million.BlackLine also updated its Q2 2022 guidance to 0-$0.01 EPS.

 BlackLine (NASDAQ:BL – Get Rating) last posted its earnings results on Thursday, May 5th.
-The technology company reported $0.01 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.08) by $0.09.
-BlackLine had a negative return on equity of 12.37% and a negative net margin of 19.28%.
-The company had revenue of $120.24 million for the quarter, compared to analyst estimates of $119.57 million.
-During the same quarter in the previous year, the firm earned ($0.14) earnings per share.
-The firm’s quarterly revenue was up 21.6% compared to the same quarter last year.
-Analysts forecast that BlackLine will post -0.86 EPS for the current fiscal year.
+The technology company reported $0.01 EPS for the quarter, topping the consensus estimate of ($0.08) by $0.09.
+BlackLine had a negative net margin of 19.28% and a negative return on equity of 12.37%.
+The company had revenue of $120.24 million during the quarter, compared to the consensus estimate of $119.57 million.
+During the same period in the previous year, the firm posted ($0.14) earnings per share.
+The firm’s revenue for the quarter was up 21.6% on a year-over-year basis.
+On average, analysts anticipate that BlackLine will post -0.86 EPS for the current fiscal year.

-In other BlackLine news, CTO Peter Hirsch sold 3,427 shares of the firm’s stock in a transaction that occurred on Tuesday, February 22nd.
-The stock was sold at an average price of $71.13, for a total value of $243,762.51.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction that occurred on Monday, May 2nd.
-The stock was sold at an average price of $66.82, for a total value of $33,410.00.
-Following the transaction, the director now directly owns 45,801 shares of the company’s stock, valued at $3,060,422.82.
+In other BlackLine news, CTO Peter Hirsch sold 3,427 shares of the firm’s stock in a transaction on Tuesday, February 22nd.
+The shares were sold at an average price of $71.13, for a total value of $243,762.51.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Thomas Unterman sold 500 shares of the firm’s stock in a transaction on Friday, April 1st.
+The stock was sold at an average price of $73.35, for a total transaction of $36,675.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 4,927 shares of company stock worth $349,413.
-9.71% of the stock is owned by corporate insiders.
+In the last ninety days, insiders have sold 4,927 shares of company stock worth $349,413.
+9.71% of the stock is owned by insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Bank Julius Baer & Co.
-Ltd Zurich purchased a new stake in shares of BlackLine during the fourth quarter worth $88,000.
-Advisors Asset Management Inc. grew its position in BlackLine by 239.9% in the fourth quarter.
-Advisors Asset Management Inc. now owns 1,363 shares of the technology company’s stock worth $141,000 after acquiring an additional 962 shares during the period.
-Public Employees Retirement System of Ohio acquired a new stake in BlackLine during the fourth quarter worth $144,000.
-Virtu Financial LLC acquired a new position in shares of BlackLine in the 4th quarter valued at $253,000.
-Finally, Mackenzie Financial Corp grew its holdings in shares of BlackLine by 12.1% during the 1st quarter.
+A number of institutional investors have recently made changes to their positions in the business.
+Synovus Financial Corp lifted its position in shares of BlackLine by 3.6% in the 4th quarter.
+Synovus Financial Corp now owns 4,990 shares of the technology company’s stock worth $512,000 after purchasing an additional 174 shares during the period.
+Prudential Financial Inc. lifted its position in shares of BlackLine by 4.8% in the 1st quarter.
+Prudential Financial Inc. now owns 6,352 shares of the technology company’s stock worth $465,000 after purchasing an additional 289 shares during the period.
+Mackenzie Financial Corp lifted its position in shares of BlackLine by 12.1% in the 1st quarter.
 Mackenzie Financial Corp now owns 3,069 shares of the technology company’s stock worth $225,000 after purchasing an additional 331 shares during the period.
+Legal & General Group Plc lifted its position in shares of BlackLine by 1.1% in the 4th quarter.
+Legal & General Group Plc now owns 46,397 shares of the technology company’s stock worth $4,804,000 after purchasing an additional 525 shares during the period.
+Finally, Advisors Asset Management Inc. lifted its position in shares of BlackLine by 43.1% in the 1st quarter.
+Advisors Asset Management Inc. now owns 1,950 shares of the technology company’s stock worth $143,000 after purchasing an additional 587 shares during the period.

 BlackLine, Inc provides cloud-based solutions to automate and streamline accounting and finance operations worldwide.
 It offers financial close management solutions, such as account reconciliations that provides a centralized workspace for users to collaborate on account reconciliations; transaction matching that analyzes and reconciles high volumes of individual transactions; and task management to create and manage processes and task lists.